MaksimSzaszkow/emsh/README.md

 }
 ```

-### Code

-Code array of objects that can be put inside of function

 ### Loops

 Emsh Core supports all of the standard loops while adding syntactic sugar for writing some of the loops in more conviniant way.